I tried upgrading Automated Security Response on AWS (ASR) to v3 and used the Web UI

 スクリーンショット 2026-01-29 午前11.35.56-2.png

-From here, you can select the target finding and manually execute remediation actions.
+From here, you can select target findings and manually execute remediation actions.

 Use this when you want to remediate immediately or retry resources that failed automatic remediation.